emu-russia/psxcpu/cells.md

 #### Carry Adder

-Этот элемент по функционалу похож на Full Adder, за исключением того, что его Carry In всегда равен 1.
+This item is similar to Full Adder in functionality, except that its Carry In always equals 1.

 ![Xnor_or](/imgstore/cells/Xnor_or.jpg)